Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

 and the ensuing evolution is exactly adiabatic.
 The $\text{He}_{2n}$ denote probabilist's Hermite polynomials.
 Concretely, a general solution to Eq.~\eqref{eq: schrodinger} is given by a linear superposition of the eigenstates $\AHf{f}=\AH{g}(\AH{\chi})\sum_n a_n(\tau) \phi_n^R(\AH{\xi})$, where each eigenstate coefficient evolves independently according to $a_n'(\tau) = - \mathcal{E}_n(\tau) a_n(\tau)$, yielding as solutions

 In this way, the non-linear partial differential equation~\eqref{eq: FP Bjorken} has been reduced to finding $\AH{A},\AH{G}$ that satisfy Eqs.~\eqref{eq: AH G-A} and~\eqref{eq: AH frame}.
+We call this pair $\AH{A},\AH{G}$ the \textit{adiabatic frame}.
 These in turn enter the eigenvalues and eigenstates above.
 Since $\AHf{I}_{}$ depends on the initial conditions for all coefficients, a general closed form solution to these equations seems beyond reach.
 However, this can be achieved in certain cases, which we now examine.

 \textbf{\emph{Prescaling in Bjorken flow.--}} Long before the solutions found in~\cite{Brewer:2022vkq}, it was realized that Eq.~\eqref{eq: FP Bjorken} admits a self-similar solution that describes the main features of the BMSS fixed point~\cite{Berges:2013fga,Schlichting:2019abc,Berges:2020fwq}.
 However, even in this simpler model, previous works rarely explored how the system relaxes toward this solution starting from arbitrary initial conditions.
 In QCD EKT simulations~\cite{Mazeliauskas:2018yef} it was found that there exists a \textit{prescaling} regime